-AppLock blocks individual apps that can only be accessed with a password, but it doesn't have other features like content filtering.
+AppLock blocks individual apps that can only be accessed with a password, but it doesn't have features like content filtering.

-Time management: Offtime
+Best for Time Management: Offtime

 Offtime lets you lock down individual apps, or your child's entire phone, for a designated time frame.
 Once the time is up, Offtime unlocks the apps and your child is free to use them again.
 This is a handy tool to use with teens who need access to some apps, like their calculator, during homework, but don't need the distraction of social media, games, or texting.